Developmental Services Ontario - South East Region

 What We Do

-1. We provide information to anyone who calls us wanting information about available services and supports in the Hamilton-Niagara region as well as information about how to access services.
+1. We provide information to anyone who calls us wanting information about available services and supports in the South East region as well as information about how to access services.
 We also provide information about relevant legislation such as:

 2. For people that want adult developmental services and supports, the DSO SER confirms if the person is eligible.